Zoxc/crusader/README.md

 * **Remote tab**
   Starts a webserver (default port 35482).
-  A browser that connects to that port can initiate a test against a remote Crusader server.
+  A browser that connects to that port can initiate a test to a Crusader server.

 * **Latency tab**
   Continually tests the latency to the selected